kmike/opencorpora-tools/README.rst

     $ tox

 from the source checkout.
-Tests should pass under python 2.6..3.4 and pypy > 1.9.
+Tests should pass under Python 2.7 and 3.3+.